ietf-wg-acme/acme/draft-ietf-acme-acme.md

 CAs that use ACME to automate issuance will need to ensure that their servers perform all necessary checks before issuing.

+CAs using ACME to allow clients to agree to terms of service should keep in mind that ACME clients can automate this agreement, possibly not involving a human user.
+If a CA wishes to have stronger evidence of user consent, it may present an out-of-band requirement or challenge to require human involvement.

 # Operational Considerations